 How are you going to use the space?
-If it’s somewhere to relax such as a sitting room, more subtle lighting options could be the key.
-Meanwhile, a practical area such as a kitchen would need task lights to illuminate specific points such as a work station.
+If it's somewhere to relax such as a sitting room, more subtle lighting options could be the key.
+Meanwhile, practical areas like luxury kitchens would need task lights to illuminate specific points such as a work station.
 If you have a large space, it could benefit from having a different light treatment at various junctures to delineate specific functions – this is particularly relevant in an open-plan room, where kitchen, sitting and dining areas lend themselves to flexible lighting options.

 The next thing to consider is what kind of mood you want to create.
 Do you want an atmosphere of cool, contemporary sophistication, a place of reflective calm, a romantic feel, or possibly a warm and cosy retreat?
 Or do you hanker after a bright, lively, stimulating area, a room with a sense of drama?
 Whatever kind of look and feel you want, think of the room as having a mood and identity of its own.
 The benefit of this is that even if you don't know exactly what you want, this process will at least help eliminate what you don't want.